TimothyFlorian/Human-Activity-Recognition/README.md

-# Human Activity Recognition using Machine Learning
+# Human Activity Recognition using Deep Learning

 This repository contains Python code for a deep learning model to recognize human activities using sensor data.
 The model combines LSTM and Convolutional layers to process sensor readings and classify activities such as walking, running, sitting, etc.